dgroomes/javascript-playground/README.md

 * [x] DONE Incorporate the `draw-*.js` JS scripts into the `src/playground.js` runner script or detail the exact instructions to runs these JS scripts.
 * [x] DONE A JavaScript library bundled with Rollup
-* [ ] A TypeScript library bundled with Rollup and API Extractor.
+* [x] DONE A TypeScript library bundled with Rollup and API Extractor.
   * This was implemented in `../npm-library-rollup/`
 * [ ] Create an example project of: a JavaScript library bundled with Rollup and with multiple entry points (e.g. web extensions use multiple entrypoints)